2020 A-League Grand Final

 The 2020 A-League Grand Final was the fifteenth A-League Grand Final, the championship-deciding match of the Australian A-League and the culmination of the 2019–20 season.
 The match was originally scheduled to be played in May 2020 but was postponed due to the COVID-19 pandemic, and was played on 30 August 2020 between Sydney FC and Melbourne City at Bankwest Stadium in the western Sydney suburb of Parramatta, New South Wales.

 Sydney FC defeated Melbourne City, who were appearing in their first Grand Final, by 1 goal to nil.
-The win meant Sydney claimed their fifth A-League championship, a record amount for any club in Australian domestic league football.
+The win meant Sydney claimed their fifth A-League championship, a record number for any club in Australian domestic league football.

 Teams

 In the following table, finals until 2004 were in the National Soccer League era, since 2006 were in the A-League era.